gdesta/multipath/README.md

 # Multipath

 This project focuses on finding two node-disjoint paths that maximize the bandwidth (capacity) between a source and destination in a connected graph, by implementing an algorithm from scientific literature (see multipath.py).
-It also provides statistical analysis using a Monte Carlo simulation.
+It also provides statistical analysis by using a Monte Carlo simulation.

 ## Running the simulation